luisfrcarvalho/design-patterns/readme.md

 # Design Patterns

 * These repository follows the 23 Design Patterns stated by Gang Of Four.
 These patterns are divided in the following categories:
     - Creational: Different ways to create objects;
     - Structural: The relationship between objects;
     - Behavioral: Interaction between objects;

-## Essentials
+## Essentials - OOP features

 ### Encapsulation